 Specialists provide three levels of service based on need to child care providers that serve infants and toddlers (both centers and family homes): • quality improvement – individualized on-site consultation, mentoring, and support to programs using quality improvement plans; • quality enhancement – training and technical assistance to groups of caregivers, teachers, and directors; and • quality assurance – development and provision of resources, e-mail/phone consultation, and linkages to existing professional development opportunities.

 Though the highest level of service provision includes classroom assessment and development of program quality improvement plans, specialists spend a significant amount of time on quality enhancement and assurance activities as well.
 In 2010 the Network organized Celebrating Babies and Tots, full-day conferences in each region for early care and education providers.
-The events were such a success that the Network held Celebrating Babies and Tots in 2011 and is planning on holding Celebrating Babies and Tots in 2012.
+The events were such a success that the Network has held annual conferences since 2010.

 To maintain consistency across regions, Virginia developed specialist training and service delivery guidelines.
 For example, quality improvement TA requires specialists to spend at least 40 hours on-site over a minimum of five months working with a provider, and each specialist is required to provide a minimum of 110 hours of group training within their region per year.
 Specialists attend a comprehensive orientation, must complete certification in all four Program for Infant Toddler Care (PITC) modules, train to reliability on both the ITERS-R and FCCERS-R, and receive Toddler CLASS training.
 The state also established a robust data system that allows CDR to see where services are being provided, track child care providers’ quality improvement, identify communities that are underserved, and evaluate the overall success of the Network.